FabioTavernini/Powershell-Projects/API-Tester/readme.txt

-A quick Powershell tool to test an API endpoint
+A quick Powershell tool to test an API endpoint.